ldsands/UsefulCodeSnippets/other_software/vscode.md

 ## Code Snippets

 Code snippets are, "templates that make it easier to enter repeating code patterns [...]" in other words they allow you to quickly enter chunks of text that are repeated frequently.
-Note that snippets in VS Code are written in JavaScript.
+Note that snippets in VSCode are written in JavaScript.

 Below are some links to useful resources for understanding and making snippets: